ankitjain28may/personal-blog/_posts/2020-12-17-communitybridge-mentee-with-keptn.md

 Keptn has the weekly developer meeting and [Jürgen Etzlstorfer](https://github.com/jetzlstorfer) invited me and asked me to present my work in their next community meeting.
 I was excited and a little nervous but all went good.
 I have already submitted my application for the program and eagerly waiting for the results.

+# Working as a CommunityBridge Mentee

 Finally, the results were out and I was officially working as a CommunityBridge Mentee for Keptn organization.

 ![](/assets/uploads/screenshot-2020-12-21-at-12.15.48-am.png)

+We had an introductory meeting where we decided multiple things since this program was new for both of us like weekly meeting with mentors, a separate slack channel for mentees to discuss, issues to track the progress and others.
+Mentors also asked me to write the doc on the "Project Timeline & Implementation Plan" which helped me to align my tasks in an efficient way and to manage my time accordingly.